viczam/makeen-hapi/readme.md

 [Octobus-CRUD](https://github.com/makeen-project/octobus-crud) comes to the rescue and does just that.

-The CRUD generator requires an entity schema and an [Octobus-mongodb-store] (https://github.com/makeen-project/mongodb-store):
+The CRUD generator requires an entity schema and an [Octobus-mongodb-store](https://github.com/makeen-project/mongodb-store):

 ```js
 const bookSchema = {